Alexie Tutor

-Kristine Alexie Tocmo Besas-Tutor, also known in Bohol as Lexie (born January 24, 1980), is a Filipino businesswoman and politician.
-She is a member of the House of Representatives, representing the Third District of Bohol.
+Kristine Alexie Tocmo Besas-Tutor, also known in Bohol as Lexie (born January 24, 1980), is a Filipino physical therapist and politician.
+She is a member of the House of Representatives, representing the Third District of Bohol since 2019.

 Education

 Kristine Alexie completed both her basic education in 1993 and secondary education in 1997 at the Holy Spirit School of Tagbilaran.
 In 2002, she finished her tertiary education and graduated BS Physical Therapy at Velez College in Cebu City.

 Currently, she is a licensed physical therapist by profession and a law graduate.

 Political career

 Tutor's first stint in politics was during the 2013 Bohol local elections when she ran for vice-mayor of Guindulman.
 Her opponent, which is the incumbent vice-mayor on that time won the seat by a slim margin.
 Eventually, Tutor became the first lady of Candijay when her husband, Christopher Tutor was elected as chief executive of the town.